seandenigris/XML-Parser/repository/XML-Parser.package/XMLURI.class/README.md

 A class for XML URIs.
-It uses the XMLURIParser to parse URIs and can combine URIs using /, can decode URI paths, and can retrieve contents using XMLHTTPRequest and XMLFileHandle.
+It uses the XMLURIParser to parse URIs and can combine URIs using /, can decode URI paths, and can retrieve contents of http:// and file:// URLs using XMLHTTPRequest and XMLFileHandle.